 - Unfair preferences.

 If an Official Receiver (OR) reports that the director is suspected of wrongful trading (continuing to trade into insolvency), the director could face charges, including being held personally liable for some of the corporate debt.
 The director can also be disqualified from being a company director for up to 15 years.

 The only defence to wrongful trading is the “every step” defence – where the director can show that he/she took every step possible to minimise the loss to the company’s creditors before the company’s insolvent liquidation.

 » MORE Read our full article on Wrongful Trading

 Transaction at an Undervalue

-The Official Receiver can investigate any transactions that were made at an undervalue during the period of up to two years before the company going into liquidation.
+The OR can investigate any transactions that were made at an undervalue during the period of up to two years before the company going into liquidation.

 Unfair preference takes place if a company takes certain actions that put a creditor in a preferential position to other creditors.